froster02/leetcode-algorithm-complexity-chart/README.md

 # LeetCode Algorithm Complexity Chart

-Below is a visual representation of time and space complexity for common programming algorithms:
+This repository contains a visual chart of time and space complexity for common programming algorithms, sourced from [LeetCode](https://leetcode.com/).
+The chart is useful for understanding the efficiency of algorithms and preparing for coding interviews.

 ![LeetCode Complexity Chart](sorting.png)

-This repository contains a visual chart of time and space complexity for common programming algorithms, sourced from LeetCode.
-The chart is useful for understanding the efficiency of algorithms and preparing for coding interviews.

 ## Keywords
 - LeetCode algorithm complexity